gmume/MENTORING3/README.md

 ## Creative coding with Unity

 #### September 2022
-### My first mentoring at the HSLU
+### My first mentorship at the HSLU
 Hi, I'm a student of the HSLU and study IT and Design.
-On this site I will document the progress of my mentorting in the semester of fall 2022, in which I'm exploring how to use unity for creative or generative coding.
+On this site I will document the progress of my mentorship in the semester of fall 2022, in which I'm exploring how to use unity for creative or generative coding.
 In a discussion with my mentor Guillaume Massol I decided on four goals:

 1. Get familiar with Unity and Github
-2. Challange yourself with little projects
+2. Challenge yourself with little projects
 3. Get faster with coding
 4. Document the process on Github